Methamphetamine: Cardiovascular

 Methamphetamine is a sympathomimetic drug that causes vasoconstriction and tachycardia.
 Methamphetamine also promotes abnormal extra heartbeats and irregular heart rhythms, which may be life-threatening.

 Other physical effects

 The effects can also include loss of appetite, hyperactivity, dilated pupils, flushed skin, excessive sweating, increased movement, dry mouth and teeth grinding (potentially leading to condition informally known as meth mouth), headache, rapid breathing, high body temperature, diarrhea, constipation, blurred vision, dizziness, twitching, numbness, tremors, dry skin, acne, and pale appearance.
-Long-term meth users may have sores on their skin; these may be caused by scratching due to itchiness or the belief that insects are crawling under their skin, and the damage is compounded by poor diet and hygiene.
+Long-term methamphetamine abuse compounds these effects; xerodermia may lead to the development of sores on the skin, as well as compulsive scratching due to pruritis and/or formication.
 Numerous deaths related to methamphetamine overdoses have been reported.
 Additionally, "[p]ostmortem examinations of human tissues have linked use of the drug to diseases associated with aging, such as coronary atherosclerosis and pulmonary fibrosis", which may be caused "by a considerable rise in the formation of ceramides, pro-inflammatory molecules that can foster cell aging and death."